mmatisko/stringFinder/README.md

 # String Finder

-Programme to search phrase in text file made as Eset C++ developer challenge.
+Program to search phrase in text file made as Eset C++ developer challenge.

 * Portable.
 Was developed, compiled and tested on:
   * Windows 7 (Visual Studio 2019 with MSVC v142),
   * Fedora 30 (Clang 8.0).
 * Independent.
 Does not have any external dependencies, except standard C\++17 compiler support (or C++14 using std\::experimental\::filesystem).
 * Multithreaded.
 Could use 3-X thread (main thread, traversing path thread, <1-X> searching threads).
-* Modularised.
-Could be added new searching algorithms or use Boost library for file traversing.
+* Structured.
+Code divided to class using OOP and could be added new searching algorithms or use Boost library for file traversing.

 ## Compile
-- clone this repository
+- clone this repository,
-- compile project
+- compile project using one of method listed lower.

 #### From Windows:
 * Using Visual Studio 2019 solution file, compile and run.